gkehne/time-lab/README.md

  ```
 (to exit simply type `conda deactivate`).

-We will also need the `pika` package.
+We will also need the `pika` and `pytest` packages.
 With the conda environment active, run

 ```
-pip install pika
+pip install pika pytest
 ```

 ## Running the program